gfarnadi/gfarnadi.github.io/student.md

 EQUAL Lab (**EQ**uity & **EQ**uality **U**sing **A**I and **L**earning algorithms) is a cutting-edge research laboratory dedicated to advancing the fields of algorithmic fairness and responsible artificial intelligence (AI).
 With a mission to promote equity and equality in AI systems, Equal Lab harnesses the power of advanced learning algorithms and AI technologies to tackle the pressing issues surrounding bias and discrimination in machine learning models.

 At Equal Lab, a team of multidisciplinary experts collaborates to develop innovative solutions that address algorithmic biases and ensure fair and ethical AI outcomes.
-Through rigorous research, data analysis, and the application of state-of-the-art techniques, the lab is at the forefront of reshaping the AI landscape to create more equitable and just algorithms.
+Through rigorous research, and the application of state-of-the-art techniques, the lab is at the forefront of reshaping the AI landscape to create more equitable and just algorithms.

 Equal Lab's research initiatives extend to various domains, including healthcare, finance, and beyond.
-By actively promoting transparency, accountability, and responsible AI practices, Equal Lab is paving the way for a future where AI technologies benefit all members of society, irrespective of their backgrounds or characteristics.
+By actively promoting privacy, transparency, accountability, interpretability and responsible AI practices, Equal Lab is paving the way for a future where AI technologies benefit all members of society, irrespective of their backgrounds or characteristics.

 [EQUAL Lab Wiki](https://www.notion.so/reallab/Welcome-to-EQUAL-Lab-462877a5e7434f778fadb101d2b70144)